OwanDaisy/OwanDaisy/README.md

 - 👋 Hi, I’m @OwanDaisy
 - 👀 I’m passionate about GIS, Data Science and Analysis
-- 🌱 I’m currently studying software engineering at YIBS Yaounde,Cameroon and Land Surveying at ENSTP Yaounde,Cameroon
+- 🌱 I’m a Software Engineer currently studying Land Surveying at ENSTP Yaounde,Cameroon
 - 💞️ I’m looking to collaborate with learners and experts so I can learn and gain insights as well
 - 📫 How to reach me : email - daisyowan@gmail.com
 - LinkedIn profile : www.linkedin.com/in/owan-ayuk-daisy-ajijia-3a54251a7